vinandros/vinandros/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my new personal web site [vinandros.com](https://github.com/vinandros/personal-page)
-- 🌱 I’m currently learning UX/UI Design.
+- 🌱 I’m learning about UX/UI Design.
-- 👯 I’m looking to collaborate on React libraries or projects, I would like to learn TypeScript with React, and have a litter fun.
+- 👯 I’m looking to collaborate on React libraries or projects, I would like to learn TypeScript with React.

 *****
 - 📫 How to reach me: send me an email to vinandros@gmail.com